-zForce AIR Touch Sensor can be used for different purposes, such as touch on a surface or motion in mid-air.
+zForce AIR Touch Sensor can be used for different purposes, such as detecting touches on a surface or objects in mid-air.
 Assembly requirements differ depending on what purpose the Touch Sensor fulfills.
 In addition, different industries have different standards and demands to fulfill.
 Mid-air detection applications generally require lower mounting tolerances.

 Means of Integration

 zForce AIR Touch Sensor comes in two types: one is designed to be integrated horizontally and the other vertically.
 This allows different types of assembly possibilities and better adaptation of the available space in the host system.
 The two sensor designs are built on the same concept, but use two different front light pipes.
 One light path is unaffected; the other bent 90°.

 The front optical surface is not allowed to be blocked by the host system.

 The short sides of the sensor should be protected from light of high intensity.
 If there is a risk for exposure to strong light, covering the short sides with, for example, black tape might improve performance.

 Light is sent straight out and enables an active area in front of the module, in the same plane as the light path.

 When integrating zForce AIR Touch Sensor into a host system make sure not to interfere with the light path.
 For horizontal integration, the opening for the sensors light path must be minimum 1.4 mm.

 If the host system have large tolerances, opening must be adjusted to always be minimum 1.4 mm.